 - Also subverted with two female badgers in one episode, two female baboons in another episode, and a female chimp in yet another episode.

 - Also subverted with Marlene the female otter.

 - Subverted with Jenny the female donkey in the Donald Duck cartoons, "Don Donald" and "The Village Smithy" because most cartoon donkeys and mules are male.

 - Also subverted with Clementine, Peck's mule/donkey in Sheriff Callie's Wild West.

 - Played straight with Magic, Eva's two henchdogs, and the dog palace guards being male and Princess Ava, her sister, Eva, and the cat palace guards being female, but subverted with the female crow in Puppy in My Pocket: Adventures in Pocketville.

 - Besides a male cat as the main character, Cats Don't Dance is a near perfect example, with a male elephant, penguin, goat, and turtle, and a female hippo, cat, and fish.

-- A similar to the above inversion shows up in "Kiki's Kitten," an episode of Animaniacs, with the titular female gorilla antagonist.
+- A similar to the above inversion shows up in "Kiki's Kitten," a Rita and Runt segment episode, with the titular female gorilla antagonist.